valeIT/valeIT.github.io/_posts/2019-09-27-Reactive-Data-Streams-Using-Swift UI And Combine.md

 author: Valentino Urbano
 ---

-I've finally had some time to spend with SwiftUI and Combine after a month's break from it.
+I finally had some time to spend with SwiftUI and Combine after a month's break from it this past weekend.
 Things have changed a lot since when I last tried it.
-The latest betas (after beta 6) brought many changes: many keywords and way to do things changed and they old way is not working anymore.
+The latest betas (after beta 6) brought many changes: new keywords and components.
+On top of that the way to do things changed a lot and they old way is not working anymore.

 # Build A Reactive View With SwiftUI And Combine

-Let's see how it is possible to create a simple SwiftUI view that automatically listen for changes in the viewModel and automatically updates automatically with only a few lines of code.
+Let's see how it is possible to create a simple SwiftUI view that automatically listen for changes in the viewModel and automatically updates its state with only a few lines of code.

-First we create a very simple model to store our
+First we create a very simple model to store our data:

 ```
 struct PriceViewModel {